plotly/plotly.py/doc/python/axes.md

     name: python
     nbconvert_exporter: python
     pygments_lexer: ipython3
-    version: 3.7.3
+    version: 3.7.7
   plotly:
-    description: How to adjust axes properties in Python: axes titles, styling and coloring axes and grid lines, ticks, tick labels and more.
+    description: How to adjust axes properties in Python - axes titles, styling and coloring axes and grid lines, ticks, tick labels and more.
     display_as: file_settings
     language: python
     layout: base